ddigiorg/pattern-sequence-predictor/README.md

 # Divination Machine

 Divination Machine (DM) is a Machine Intelligence architecture based on principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
-Although its name implies the architecture seeks knowledge of the future by supernatural means, DM's abilities are much more grounded.
+Although its name implies the architecture seeking knowledge of the future by supernatural means, DM's abilities are much more grounded.
 Divination Machine:

 - Observes a spatial-temporal sensory-motor input space
 - At each time step, encodes the spatial inputs into sparsly distributed neuron activations